The History of N-5490

 The club also used their Tiger Moths as glider tugs, and the two superbly evocative images below show two of the club's Tigers carrying out tugging duties in the fifties.

-Grateful thanks go to Jean-Marc Lacoste of Versailles in France for these two fantastic images.
+Grateful thanks go to Jean-Marc Lacoste of Versailles in France for the two fantastic images, reproduced below.

 Jean-Marc rescued the original prints from the trash at Pau when the airfield closed in 1978!

-the Tiger dives away to starboard over Pau with the Pyrenees in the background
+as the Tiger dives away to starboard over Pau with the Pyrenees in the

 Close analysis of the registration on the starboard upper wing suggests that this is F-BHIQ.

-G-ANHG's CAA C of A was suspended 9th May 1957 and the registration was cancelled in late 1959.
+G-ANHG's new life at Pau was shortlived.
+Her CAA C of A was suspended on the 9th May 1957 and the registration was cancelled in late 1959.